Obapelumi/adosearch/README.md

 }
 ```

-Now, say we wanted to search for all the posts in a certain category.
-We can specify that in our `Post` model:
+Now, say we wanted to search for all the posts for a certain category name.
+We specify that in our `Post` model:

 ```ts
 import { search } from 'adosearch'